Emigbanam/Emigbanam/README.md

 # Hi, I’m Emigbanam Uwuitaisuk 👋

-I’m a **Data Scientist & Machine Learning Engineer** with a background in **engineering and design**.
-I enjoy turning raw data into insights, building predictive models, and solving problems with code.
+**Data Scientist** and **Machine Learning Engineer** with a foundation in engineering and design.
+Skilled in transforming raw data into actionable insights and developing predictive models to solve real-world problems.
+Experienced in statistical analysis, machine learning, and end-to-end data workflows—from data collection and preprocessing to modeling, evaluation, and deployment.
+Adept at leveraging tools such as Python, SQL, and visualization platforms to drive data-driven decision-making.

 On GitHub, you’ll find my journey through:
 - Exploratory data analysis projects